 I ended the call, closing the laptop and placing it under my arm.
 "Let's go sit in the living area and have it out."

-There was a challenge in her gaze that indicated that it wasn't going to be a pleasant conversation.
-Considering the subject matter, she was correct.
+The challenge in her gaze indicated it wasn't going to be a pleasant conversation.
+Considering the subject matter, it was a safe assumption.

 I extended my hand, which she hesitantly took.
-I hated that tiny moment of doubt and I realized at that moment why I'd held back the words.
+I hated the tiny moment of doubt and I realized why I'd held back the words.
 She loved me, this I was sure of, but she didn't trust me.
-That hurt more than I expected.
+The realization hurt more than I expected.